The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 Manual tracking vs. autocapture

-How do we empower and align all teams to create better experiences, not just technical teams?
+How do you empower and align all teams to create better experiences, not just technical teams?

 Adobe Analytics is difficult to set up and has a steep learning curve—just read some recent reviews of the platform and you’ll see what we mean.